 Unmatched security, compliance, and audit capabilities

 Store your data in Amazon S3 and secure it from unauthorized access with encryption features and access management tools.
+S3 encrypts all object uploads to all buckets.
 S3 is the only object storage service that allows you to block public access to all of your objects at the bucket or the account level with S3 Block Public Access.
 S3 maintains compliance programs, such as PCI-DSS, HIPAA/HITECH, FedRAMP, EU Data Protection Directive, and FISMA, to help you meet regulatory requirements.
 AWS also supports numerous auditing capabilities to monitor access requests to your S3 resources.

 Amazon S3 security and access management

 To protect your data in Amazon S3, by default, users only have access to the S3 resources they create.
 You can grant access to other users by using one or a combination of the following access management features: AWS Identity and Access Management (IAM) to create users and manage their respective access; Access Control Lists (ACLs) to make individual objects accessible to authorized users; bucket policies to configure permissions for all objects within a single S3 bucket; and Query String Authentication to grant time-limited access to others with temporary URLs.
 Amazon S3 also supports Audit Logs that list the requests made against your S3 resources for complete visibility into who is accessing what data.